Framework

 1. Create

-Framework includes a helper script (observable create) for creating new projects.
+Framework includes a helper script (observable create) for creating new apps.
 After a few quick prompts — where to create the project, your preferred package manager, etc. — it will stamp out a fresh project from a template.

 Framework is a Node.js application published to npm.
 You must have Node.js 18 or later installed before you can install Framework.
 Framework is a command-line interface (CLI) that runs in the terminal.